 We’re going to need a global eco-anarcho-commie revolution.
-That’s a cultural change — it’s the spreading of ideas — it has to be voluntary; it won’t work with guns.
-Well, voluntary for most of us.
-The 1% will try to hold onto the old ways, and they will use violence even if we don’t; we saw that (for instance) at Standing Rock.
-But the police and army are part of the 99%, so if we spread our ideas to them, the 1% will no longer have any power.
+That’s a cultural change, the spreading of ideas.
+It won’t work with guns — it has to be voluntary for nearly all of us.
+Admittedly, the 1% will try to hold onto the old ways, and they will use violence even if we don’t; we saw that (for instance) at Standing Rock.
+We need to make the police and army see that they are part of the 99%; then the 1% will no longer have any power.

-First of all, we’ll have to give up both hierarchy and private property.
+First of all, we’ll have to give up both hierarchy and property.
 Those create the plutocracy that is destroying the ecosystem.
-I’ve written about that elsewhere.
-But hierarchy and property are fundamental aspects of our present way of life; it’s hard to imagine life without them.
-(Giving up hierarchy is the “anarcho-” part; giving up property is the “commie” part.)
+But those are fundamental aspects of our present way of life; it’s hard to imagine life without them.
+(Giving up hierarchy and property are, respectively, the “anarcho-” and “commie” parts.)

 - We will end hunger, poverty, war, loneliness, homelessness, cruelty, most diseases.